bump-sh/docs/src/_product-updates/2025-07-15-documentation-fixes-and-improvements.md

 Improvements:
 - You can now add more than one additional link to the navigation bar by using [our new custom extension](https://docs.bump.sh/help/publish-documentation/external-links/) called `x-externalLinks` instead of the `externalDocs` property,
 - When the link to an operation or group no longer exists, it now returns a 404 page instead of redirecting to the top of the documentation, providing a clearer feedback,
+- When switching from one branch to another, the active operation is maintained if it also exists in the target branch,
 - The global stability of the platform has been improved by optimizing requests and setting up deeper cache strategies.
 It's an ongoing endeavour that we'll continue for the next few months,
-- The real-time status of the platform can now be followed on [status.bump.sh](https://status.bump.sh),
+- We’ve updated our status page and how we communicate through it, to share precise information about the production status in real-time.
+It can be followed on [status.bump.sh](https://status.bump.sh),
-- Meta descriptions are now context-specific (topic, operation, webhook, ...),
+- Meta descriptions are now context-specific (topic, endpoint, channel, operation, webhook...),
-- Enums are now displayed in query parameters,
+- Enums support in query parameters has been deepened to handle complex combinations,
-- The sharing module appearing on hover no longer prevents from easily copying of operation and property names,
+- The sharing module appearing on hover no longer prevents from easily copying operation and property names,
 - Badges generated using the `x-state` property no longer have a string length limit,
 - [Mermaid diagrams and charts](https://docs.bump.sh/help/documentation-experience/markdown-support/#diagrams-and-charts-mermaid-support) added in Markdown now support custom text colors,
 - The switch between oneOfs now displays the discriminator mapping name instead of the component name: the mapping name value generally gives more information about the real use of an API consumer.